Password Spraying vs. Brute Force: What’s the Difference and Why It Matters

 How to Defend Against Password Spraying

-Enable Multi-Factor Authentication (MFA): Even if a password is guessed, MFA prevents unauthorized access.
+Multi-Factor Authentication (MFA): MFA remains one of the most effective mitigations.
+Even if a password is compromised, it stops unauthorized access cold.

-Apply Smart Lockout Policies: Don’t rely solely on per-user lockouts.
-Consider IP-based rate limiting or device fingerprinting.
+Smarter Lockout Policies: Go beyond per-user lockouts.
+Use IP-based rate limiting or device fingerprinting to catch broader patterns.

 Organizations need to know which credentials are already compromised.
 The Bolster Insights Dashboard provides users with an easy-to-access view of credentials exposed on the dark web (no manual analysis required).
 Organizations gain visibility into specific exposed passwords, the Bolster-identified source of the breach, and receive actionable remediation guidance along with predicted risk levels.
 Learn more about dark web monitoring.